oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 TBD: add other disclosures.

-## Validation Rules and Processing
+## Verification and Processing {#vc-sd-jwt-verification-and-processing}

-A Verifier MUST validate an VC-SD-JWT as follows:
+The recipient of the VC-SD-JWT MUST process and verify an VC-SD-JWT as
+follows:

  1. REQUIRED.
-Verify the SD-JWT as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt, section 6.2.].
+Process and verify the SD-JWT as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt, section 6.].
 For the verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in {#jwt-issuer-metadata}) of the VC-SD-JWT issuer.
-A verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
+A Verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
  1. OPTIONAL.
 If `status` is present in the verified payload of the SD-JWT, the status SHOULD be checked.
 It depends on the Verifier policy to reject or accept an VP-SD-JWT based on the status of the Verifiable Credential.

+Any claims used that are not understood MUST be ignored.

 Additional validation rules MAY apply, but their use is out of the scope of this specification.